-Considering that engagement is still relatively low—only 34 percent of all employees are engaged—organizations can benefit from employee feedback that pinpoints key areas for improvement.
 Employee surveys are valuable tools for gaining insight into employee work experience, and they also aid in the development of a road map for improving engagement.
 However, an employee survey is only as good as the platform on which it’s delivered, the quality and relevance of the questions asked, and the follow-up to the survey.
+Research shows that even in 2023, only 32% of employees are actively engaged.
+So how should HR managers go about boosting employee survey participation?

 Asking for direct feedback requires careful preparation and a survey design that elicits the clearest, most actionable responses.
 Here are nine ways to ensure you receive the most useful feedback from your next employee survey: